-(1) Any order under this subpart for the grant of a licence has effect as if it were a deed, executed by the patentee and all

-(2) Subsection (1) does not limit any other method of enforcement.
+- (1) Any order under this subpart for the grant of a licence has effect as if it were a deed, executed by the patentee and all other necessary parties, granting a licence in accordance with the order. - (2) Subsection (1) does not limit any other method of enforcement.